 I mean, I love any time I can make a kitty version of something, but this is definitely a product that’s just plain useful as well as just plain cute.
-You can use whatever essential oil you want, or I’ve seen people make these with dried herbs and flowers for the scent too.
+You can use whatever essential oil you want (and drop some into our favorite diffuser as well for extra relaxation), or I’ve seen people make these with dried herbs and flowers for the scent too (here’s a great option to buy a similar item if you don’t want to make your own).
 This shape is great for your neck and shoulders, but you could make a larger rectangle “fat cat” version for a back or belly heating pad as well.
+If you don’t have a microwave, you can get an electric heating pad that you plug in for consistent heat too.
 Actually, all this work making the pillow has got me a little tense in the shoulders, so if you’ll excuse me, I think I’ve got just the remedy for that… xo.
 Laura

 Credits//Author and Photography: Laura Gummerman.
 Photos edited with the NEW A Beautiful Mess actions.